Will Square’s $297M Tidal Acquisition Change How Music Creators Are Paid?

 Don't have an account?
 Sign up!

-Sean MacMannis about 3 years ago
+Sean MacMannis over 3 years ago

 A little confused by this line: "Artists are getting 5x more under the new model because it’s based on each individual’s subscription being divided based on their own consumption."
 Isn't it more accurate to say that the artist distribution is changing in favor of less mainstream artists?
 The pool is staying the same size, no?

-Yash Bagal about 3 years ago
+Yash Bagal over 3 years ago

 @sean.macmannis Hey Sean, thanks for pointing this out!
 You're absolutely right.
 It would be more precise to say "some emerging artists are getting paid 5x more" based on the example cited by Soundcloud.
 Edited accordingly :)